clangen/musikcube/README.md

 - `brew install musikcube`
 - `musikcube`

+on freebsd musikcube can be installed as follows:

+- `pkg install musikcube`

 # raspberry pi

 musikcube runs well on a raspberry pi, connected to you home stereo. [see here for detailed setup instructions](https://github.com/clangen/musikcube/wiki/raspberry-pi).